fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-axis-line-chart.md

 breadcrumb: [["Home", "/"], ["Multi-axis Line Chart"]]
 ---

 A multi-axis line chart, as the name suggests, is an interactive line chart that can be configured for multiple axes.
 It is a special type of chart that allows multiple y-axes to be rendered in the same chart.
-The advantage of using a multi-axis line chart is that you can plot multiple data sets with different types of units (e.g. liter, kg, meter) and different scale ranges ( e.g. 1-100 on one axis, 1m - 100m on another axis, and 0 - 1 on yet another axis) on the same chart.
+The advantage of using a multi-axis line chart is that you can plot multiple data sets with different types of units.
+For example, 1-100 on one axis, 1m - 100m on another axis, and 0 - 1 on yet another axis) on the same chart.

 ## Features